December 2013 ~ Moving On

 Lessons in the morning while Lisa and I went to return the car.
 Rainy and cloudy all day with occasional blasts of wind from the easterly peaks.
 Elin and Emily Grace came over to do arts and craft in the afternoon while Emma went knee boarding with Pollux and What If.
 Since the kids were quietly and busily crafting, I was able to tackle some much-needed computer work.

 The idea of nearly doubling our solar array was, in fact, to get more power, as opposed to adding large black rectangles to our interior decor.

-After carting these monsters around for what feels like a month, Nina and I finally got down to business and mounted the last two-part panels on the starboard side.
+After carting these monsters around for what feels like a month, Emma and I finally got down to business and mounted the last two-part panels on the starboard side.
 Looks like we are bringing in about 20-24 amps per side, so somewhere in the neighborhood of 44amps of 12V power in during the peak sunny hours.
 That's what some folks get by running an engine.
 Needless to say, I am all smiles.
-Perhaps I'll even surprise Nina with that most sacred of all appliances, an electric toaster.
+Perhaps I'll even surprise Emma with that most sacred of all appliances, an electric toaster.

 Lisa and I took Pippin for a little swim to cool off after all that work.
 Despite being a boat dog, he's none too fond of water.

 Started the day out right with Swedish pancakes.
 Elin joined us bringing a plate of the actual "Swedish" pancakes along.
 Theirs went faster than ours.
 Maybe the Swedes do have something figured out in the pancake department.